Fariza Ongarsynova: Career

 In 1961 she graduated from the faculty of Philology of Guryev Pedagogical University.
 From 1961 to 1969, she alternately held the positions of teacher of Kazakh language and literature, head teacher and Director in rural schools.
 In 1966, she began her journalistic activity as a literary employee of the editorial office of the Guryev regional newspaper Kommunistik Enbek (Communist labor).
 From 1969 to 1970, she was her own correspondent of the newspaper Leninshil Zhas (Lenin youth) in Guryev, Aktobe, Ural region.
 From 1970 to 1977, she served as editor of the Republican newspaper Kazakhstan pioneri (Pioneer of Kazakhstan).
 From 1978 to 1996, she was chief editor of the Republican magazine Pioneer.
 From 1996 to 2004, she was Deputy of the Majilis of the Parliament of Kazakhstan I and II convocations.

 Ongarsynova died at the age of 74 on 23 January 2014.
 The cause of her death is not known.
-She was buried on 27 January 2014 in the National Pantheon in Astana near the mausoleum of Kabanbay Batyr.
+She was buried on 27 January 2014 in the National Pantheon of Kazakhstan.